This is a very basic "no frills" Dodgy brothers style of tracker......but it works.

 Drill a 1/4" hole through the stationary end post 2" from the top.

 post needs by bolting the 1" pipe loosely at the other end and resting the unattached end on the ground.

-Correction....I woke up with a start at about 3 this morning (yep ...weird I know) with the realization that the bottom hole on the post will need to be approximately half the width of the gate up from the ground.
+Put the end of your post on the ground a few inches along the 1" pipe and mark the pipe.Correction....I woke up with a start at about 3 this morning (yep ...weird I know) with the realization that the bottom hole on the post will need to be approximately half the width of the gate up from the ground.
 If it's not then the gate won't have enough room to do it's East West thing.....

 Have a helper lift the 1" pipe halfway up the post and mark the pipe again then lift it to the horizontal position and line the top end of the post up with the mark you made.